greg-raven/Uncommon-Sense/_posts/2015-08-04-the-antithesis-of-fanaticism.md

 ---
-title: 'The antithesis of fanaticism'
+title: "The antithesis of fanaticism"
 layout: post
 categories:
 - conservatism